Our highlights of Oracle E-Business Suite (EBS) R12.2.8

-This month Oracle have released EBS R12.2.8 as their latest E-Business Suite version, which their marketing team state includes new features, statutory and regulatory updates, and enhancements for stability, performance and security.
-This is a cumulative update, so what this means is that as well as providing new updates for this release, it also includes updates that were originally made in previous versions.
+This month, Oracle has released EBS R12.2.8 as its latest E-Business Suite version.
+Oracle’s marketing team state that it includes new features, statutory & regulatory updates, and enhancements for stability, performance, and security.
+This is a cumulative update; as well as providing new updates for this release, it also includes updates that were originally made in previous versions.

-Oracle are heavily focused on their Cloud Applications, delivering at least 1 upgrade per year, but where are the upgrades for E-Business Suite?
-If we take release 12, we have had versions for 12.2.3 all the way to 12.2.8.
-Each of these point releases are just patches providing bug fixes and small enhancements.
+Oracle is heavily focused on its Cloud applications, delivering at least one upgrade per year.
+But where are the upgrades for E-Business Suite?
+If we take release 12, there has been 12.2.3 through to 12.2.8.
+But each of these point releases are just patches providing bug fixes and small enhancements.

-This is validated by looking at what is available in 12.2.8.
+This is validated by looking at what is actually available in R12.2.8.

 The key changes include:

 - Improved User Experience – more HTML interfaces and mobile capabilities